Chalakudy: Timber Industry

 Chalakudy has long been renowned for its timber industry.
 Although the tram system built by the British for transporting logs from the forests is now defunct, remnants of it still exist.
 Numerous small-scale industries involved in woodcraft and household furniture manufacturing operate in the region.
 The furniture unit under the Chalakudy-Kunnathunad Technical Co-operative Society continues to function profitably on a co-operative basis.

 Plywood

 The first plywood manufacturing unit in India was established in Chalakudy.
 Founded by V. K. Menon in 1943 under the name Standard Furniture Company, it was later acquired by United Plywood, which now manages the factory and exports its products internationally.

-IT Services and Emerging Technologies

-Chalakudy is emerging as a new hub for the IT sector and advanced technology solutions in Kerala.
-One of the prime contributors of such a development is Jobin and Jismi IT Services.
-They are the largest IT service provider company in Chalakudy.

-Founded in 2012, by Mr. Jobin Jose and Mrs. Jismi AI at Kottat, West Chalakudy, Jobin and Jismi IT Services is the first official solution provider partner company of Oracle NetSuite in Kerala.
-It continues to be one of the leading IT firms in the state, with a wide array of services for mid-to-large organizations: IT services, business transformation, and ERP implementation.

-The company provides bespoke solutions to customers in NetSuite services such as implementation, customization, integration, consultation, optimization, and administration.
-The firm also provides web application development, AR/VR, 3D animation, robotics, and related technology services.